Bursaries & Admissions Pathways

 Take your NCLEX-RN Exam / Become a Registered Nurse

-Our programs are designed to set graduates up for success - Queen's BNSc learners have the highest average first-time NCLEX pass rate in Ontario.
+Our programs are designed to set graduates up for success - Queen's BNSc learners have one of the highest average first-time NCLEX pass rate in Ontario.

-(2020 data from the College of Nurses of Ontario and the Canadian Council of Registered Nurse Regulators)
+(2021 data from the College of Nurses of Ontario)

 Looking for further opportunities?
 Graduate degrees in nursing can help you become: